base/base/docs/specs/experimental/security-council-safe.md

 ## Liveness checking mechanism

-The Security Council uses a specially extended Safe multisig contract to ensure that any loss of access to a signer's keys is identified and addressed within a predictable period of time.
+The Security Council's liveness checking mechanism is intended to ensure that any loss of access to a signer's keys is identified and addressed within a predictable period of time.

 This mechanism is intended only to be used to remove signers who have lost access to their keys, or are otherwise inactive.
 It is not intended to be used to remove signers who are acting in bad faith,